Bucket lists stress me out. They’re just another to-do list, and I’ve got plenty of those hanging around not getting done.

 - Eat popsicles

 - Make fresh lemonade

 - Make homemade pizza

 - Drink a milkshake

 - Get a treat from the ice cream truck

-- Host a party with an ice cream bar
+- Set up an ice cream bar

 - Have fondue for dinner